House Method researches, reviews, and recommends warranties of all kinds. Affiliate Disclosure.

 His rule of thumb: “If a single appliance costs more than $1,000 or has mechanical problems within your first year, it may be worth purchasing an extended warranty.
 If your kitchen appliances are less than $1,000 and don’t show any problems, skip buying the extended warranty.”

-The cost of appliance repairs can vary widely, depending on what parts need to be replaced and how much time it takes the service technician to complete the job.
+The cost of a Whirlpool repair can vary widely, depending on what parts need to be replaced and how much time it takes the service technician to complete the job.
 Newer, more electronically complex appliances likely will require more expensive repairs than a basic model.

 Whirlpool provides some averages for the total repair costs for major components, including both labor and replacement parts.